8 Natural Ways To Reduce Unpleasant Cat Odor

 A sanitary trim removes excess hair around a cat’s back end so it doesn’t collect pee and poop.

-To stop urine and feces from clinging to your beautiful longhaired cat’s fur, try clipping the hair short around their back end (you can ask a groomer or your veterinarian to do this for you).
+To stop urine and feces from contaminating your beautiful longhaired cat’s fur, try keeping their fur short around their back end.
 This will keep them clean and help to reduce foul smells.

 Scoop the box at least once a day, and clean it and change the litter weekly.

-It might not be your cat that smells, it might just be their litter box.
-Keeping their litter box clean and fresh is important to prevent behavior problems, but don’t overdo it.
-If the litter box smells strongly of cleaning chemicals or deodorizers, they might not want to use it either.
-Scoop the box daily at a minimum and change the litter weekly.
+It might not be your cat that smells, it might just be their litterbox.
+Keeping their litterbox clean and fresh is important to prevent behavior problems, but don’t overdo it – if the litterbox smells strongly of cleaning chemicals, they might not want to use it either.
 You can also experiment with different types of cat litter to see which absorbs the smell best.

-If you’re keeping your cat’s litter box clean but the smell is still bothering you, you could try a covered litter box with a cat flap door.
-This will help to contain the smell, but beware that not all cats like to feel so restricted when they’re going to the bathroom.
+If you’re keeping your cat’s litterbox clean but the smell is still bothering you, you could try a covered litterbox with a cat flap door.
+This will help to contain the smell, but beware that not all kitties like to feel so restricted when they’re going to the bathroom!

-5. Wash Cat Beds, Blankets, And Soft Furnishings Regularly
+6. Wash Cat Beds, Blankets, and Soft Furnishings Regularly

-The fabrics where your cat spends most of their time will become smelly due to the buildup of cat fur, pheromones, and debris.
+The fabrics where your cat spends most of their time will become smelly due to the build-up of cat fur, pheromones, and debris.
 To reduce the smell, make sure you wash these fabrics regularly.
-Try to avoid using any detergent or fabric sprays that aren’t specifically pet-safe, as your cat might develop allergies or irritation.
+Try to avoid using any detergent or fabric sprays that aren’t specifically pet-safe, as you could cause your cat allergies or irritation.

 Enzymatic pet cleaners are specially formulated to eliminate all traces of odor.

-It’s not always easy to keep your home smelling fresh as a daisy when you own a cat.
-However, as long as you regularly groom your cat, keep their litter box clean, and use the vacuum, you shouldn’t be offended by your cat’s smell.
-Remember, if your cat’s smell is different or unpleasant, it could be a sign of a health problem.
+It’s not easy to keep your home smelling fresh as a daisy when you own a cat.
+However, as long as you regularly groom them, use the hoover, and keep their litterbox clean, you shouldn’t be offended by your cat’s smell.
+Remember that if your cat’s smell is different or unpleasant, it could be a sign of a health problem.

 Frequently Asked Questions